thomashibbard/grid-for-thomas/README.md

 #12 Column Grid for Thomas (Desktop & Mobile)

 ###About
 There are a lot of grid systems out there.
 Sometimes though, customization is tough; there are just too many style rules to easily overwrite with confidence.
-Even my favorite, [Skeleton](http://getskeleton.com/), comes with a lot of stuff I don't need.
-This is the simplest possible grid system that I could come up with.
+Even my favorite, [Skeleton](http://getskeleton.com/), is tricky to make quick ajustments to, and also comes with a lot of stuff I don't always need.
+This is my attempt at the simplest possible grid system.

 ###Use
 Mark up is as easy as: